NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

-This is a little dark.
-We can use the `skimage.exposure` to rescale, or lighten this up a bit.
-Let's define another function that includes this feature.

 You can see this image is a little dark.
-The function incorporates the `skimage.exposure` to rescale, or lighten up the data.
-It also adds in some other handy plotting features like a plot title.
+The function below incorporates the `skimage.exposure` to rescale, or lighten up the data.
+It also adds in some other handy plotting features such as displaying the full UTM y coordinates on the y axis, rotating the x axis labels, and adding a plot title.

 ```python